Mera and Island Peak Climbing - 26 Days

 We descend to Lukla via Pangboche and Namche.
 This makes a big circuit from Makalu to the Everest region in one go.
 We walk along the Imja and Dudh Koshi Khola.
 We have time to visit Pangbohe and Tengboche monasteries.

 Retrace your path and continue climbing the Chhukung glacier towards Dudh Koshi Valley.
 A short descent along the glaciated way brings you to the Sherpa village of Dingboche.
-From here, you’ll continue climbing down towards Imja Khola.
+From here, you will continue climbing down towards Imja Khola.
 Then, cross the river and continue climbing uphill towards Pangboche.
 A short descent overlooking the beautiful Ama Dablam peak brings you to Tengboche village via Debuche.
 Enjoy some time exploring the century-old Tengboche Monastery.
 From here, the trail drops downstream along the Dudh Koshi River towards Namche Bazaar.

 • Enjoy trekking the famous Everest Base Camp Trail.